-Planned absence: Parents must complete a leave of absence form if pupils are taken out of school during term time.
+Planned absence: Parents/Carers must complete a leave of absence form if pupils are taken out of school during term time.
 If pupils are attending hospital appointments, please can you notify the school in advance either in the home-school diary or by telephoning school.

 ‘Amendments to the 2006 regulations remove references to family holiday and extended leave as well as the statutory threshold of ten school days.
 The amendments make clear that headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 Headteachers should determine the number of school days a child can be away from school if the leave is granted’